coding-socks/laravel-upload-handler/README.md

 This identifier uses the id of the authenticated user and the original file name to create an identifier for the upload file.

 It will throw `UnauthorizedException` when the user is unauthorized.
-However, it is still recommended to use the `auth` middleware.
+However, it is still recommended using the `auth` middleware.

 ### NOP identifier